-Actions reference · Cloudflare Ruleset Engine docs
+Actions reference

 Helps reduce the lifetimes of human time spent solving CAPTCHAs across the Internet.

-Depending on the characteristics of a request, Cloudflare will perform the following actions:
+Depending on the characteristics of a request, Cloudflare will dynamically choose the appropriate type of challenge from one of the following rotating actions:

 |Yes